-The following selected consolidated financial and other information should be read in conjunction with "Presentation of Financial and Other Information," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements, including the notes thereto, included elsewhere in this prospectus.
-Our historical results are not necessarily indicative of the results that may be expected in the future.
+The following selected consolidated historical financial information should be read in conjunction with "Presentation of Financial and Other Information," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements of Auris Medical AG, prior to our corporate reorganization, including the notes thereto, included elsewhere in this prospectus.
+Our historical results are not necessarily indicative of the results that may be expected in the future and results of interim periods are not necessarily indicative of results for the entire year.